spacemeshos/protocol/intro.md

 The Spacemesh protocol guarantees that each Smesher that follows the rules of the protocol is eligible to produce multiple blocks during each epoch.
 Note also that Smeshing is entirely permissionless: in other words, _anyone who runs the Spacemesh software and follows the rules of the protocol is guaranteed to be rewarded with Smesh coins at each epoch._ This is in contrast to both Proof of Work-based protocols, such as Bitcoin, where rewards are probabilistic and only professional miners and mining pools stand a realistic chance of earning them; as well as to Proof of Stake-based protocols, where one must hold a substantial amount of the token before they are eligible to participate and earn rewards.

-Spacemesh is able to achieve this nice property due to certain unique characteristics of its [consensus mechanism](https://spacemesh.io/protocol/): in particular, the fact that it’s race-free, i.e., it does not require Smeshers to compete to produce blocks in a given layer, but rather allows many blocks to be produced at each layer.
+Spacemesh is able to achieve this nice property due to certain unique characteristics of its [consensus mechanism](https://spacemesh.io/protocol/) (see also [Consensus](consensus/01-overview.md) in these docs): in particular, the fact that it’s race-free, i.e., it does not require Smeshers to compete to produce blocks in a given layer, but rather allows many blocks to be produced at each layer.
 This results in a DAG data structure rather than a chain.
 See [The race to race-free (or why we chose mesh over chain)](https://spacemesh.io/race-freeness/) for more information on this design choice.

 ## Core Infrastructure